qqqyyy111/CSCI6511/Proj1/README.txt

 Comparision:
     Both Dijkstra and A star will get the optimal result, but not like dijkstra will take steady time, the calculate time of a star is not unsteady, it really depends on the value of h, so for same file with different h calculation methods, time cost will be different.
+But mostly, the total time cost of A star should be smaller than dijkstra.